Traditionally Raised Beef

 Quarter Beef (Half of a Half)

-There are cost savings, even at the quarter beef level, when purchasing Bigelow Family Farm beef compared to purchasing all the same beef cuts from your local super market or grocery store.
+The volatile beef market has caused beef prices to go up drastically over the last several years.
+Currently (2025), the increase in price at the sale barn is not yet reflected in the price at the grocery store.
+Yes that is right the price at the grocery store is going to be going up.
+We have set our price this fall at $4.20.
+This seems high but when compared to purchasing the same cuts the the grocery store we are only $130.00 higher for a whole beef.
 Table 1 shows the various beef cuts you can get from a beef, the pounds of each cut, and the total cost (Bigelow Family Farm + Butcher cost) when purchasing a 658 lb dressed weight steer.
 The table also shows the price if you were to purchase the same weight of each cut at a chain Iowa grocery store.
-The price difference can easily cover the expense of having an additional freezer.
-Not only do you get top quality, excellent tasting, sourced verified, hormone free, corn fed beef, but you save money too.
+Just remember this is not a grocery store quality product.
+We offer top quality, excellent tasting, sourced verified, hormone free, grain or grass finished beef.

 How to Purchase